normalian/Azure-VNET-Peering-Visualization/README.md

 # VNET and VPN peering visualization with GraphViz
 This powershell script output graphviz data of your VNET peerings and VPN peering.
-You can visualize VNET peerings in your subscriptions with Graphviz like below(red lines are VPN peerings, black lines are vnet peerings).
+You can visualize VNET peerings in your subscriptions with Graphviz like below(red lines are VPN peerings, black lines are VNET peerings and green circle is WebApps).
 ![VNet Peering visualization](https://raw.githubusercontent.com/normalian/Azure-VNET-Peering-Visualization/master/VNetPeerVisualize.png "VNet Peering visualization")

 ## Reference